Chapter Summary: Daniel goes to school and meets some not-so-promising people.

-"That was good spaghetti last night," Jack spoke up while pulling on his jacket in the kitchen, Arty leaning against the counter beside him and drinking coffee, and the kids eating some scrambled eggs and toast.
+"That was good spaghetti last night," Jack spoke up while pulling on his jacket in the kitchen, Arty leaning against the counter beside him and drinking coffee while the kids ate scrambled eggs and toast.
 Arty smiled and motioned to the table with his mug.

 "The kids agreed on it, Daniel picked the basil."